I know, it’s an unfamiliar word, right?

 - Avoid processed and refined foods particularly the ‘whites’ like sugar and flour.

 - Relax.
 I can’t say it often enough.
 We’re such stress bunnies today.
-Granted, it’s for good reason but if you can take some you-time please do.
+Granted, it’s for good reason, even more so with the advent of COVID-19, but if you can take some you-time please do.
 Just 15 minutes of deep breathing or mindfulness will repay you in spades.

 NB: If you’re feeling dizzy it’s best to check in with your doctor as there are so many different possible reasons such as a sinus or viral infection, low blood pressure, low iron or simply being dehydrated or hungry.